Independent Living Skills Program

 LGBTQ youth face additional hardships when it comes to finding placement and support.
 ILS is dedicated to making sure that all of our program participants feel welcome and accepted just as they are.
 Some of the ways that ILS shows its inclusion is by referring to youth by their chosen name and pronouns, connecting youth to LGBTQ resources in the community and providing youth with inclusive, evidence-based sex education.
 ILS also has a club room and it is clearly labeled as a safe space.

-For additional information, contact ILS Program Manager Tanika Siscoe at email@example.com.
+For additional information, contact the ILS program at ILS@ywcaclarkcounty.org.